Post- Money Valuation of Startup

 Example 1

 It is the price paid per share by the number of shares that exists after the investment.
 In other words, it considers all the shares that arise from any in-the-money option, warrants, and conversions of loans.
 So it is essential that the company’s post-money valuation is fully diluted and converted.
-This means that the number of shares available to trade on should be totaled after the conversion of all the convertible shares, employee stock options, and convertible stock bonds are exercised.
-After all this is done and the dilution process is completed, the total number of shares will represent the equity.
+All the convertible shares, employee stock options, and convertible bonds exercised should be included in the total number of shares.
+Once all these are accounted for and the dilution process is completed, the final share count represents the equity of the company.

 Example 2